ConnorFriday-code/Pharos-Computers/README.md

 a.
 For quick loading times

 b.
-Contact information to be avaible to me swiftly
+Contact information to be available to me swiftly

 <h2 align="center">Design</h2>

 <h3>Layout</h3>

 The layout will be simple to keep readers on track.
-Using clear content blocks and colours, I can direct a customers eyes to contact details and service information.
+Using clear content blocks and colours, I can direct a customer's eyes to contact details and service information.

 <h3>Features</h3>
 The website needs to be adaptive to different screen sizes.